code-dot-org/code-dot-org/SETUP.md

 1. Install OS-specific prerequisites
    - See the appropriate section below: [OSX](#os-x-mavericks--yosemite--el-capitan), [Ubuntu](#ubuntu-1404), [Windows](#windows-note-use-an-ubuntu-vm)
-   - When done, check for correct versions:
+   - When done, check for correct versions of these dependencies:

      ```
      ruby --version  # --> ruby 2.2.3
      node --version  # --> v6.9.0